Proposals (Phase 1)

 ETC and overheads

-There is an exposure time calculator (ETC) dedicated to HSC, and the QM PIs are encouraged to use it:
+The total requested time given in proposals must include overheads (detector readout, etc.).
+There is an exposure time calculator (ETC) dedicated to HSC, and QM PIs are encouraged to use it:

 https://hscq.naoj.hawaii.edu/cgi-bin/HSC_ETC/hsc_etc.cgi.

-To calculate the expected after a certain exposure time, specify the time in seconds.
-Choose if it refers to the total time, or to one frame, and in the latter case, set the number of frames.
-After clicking “Calculate S/N ratio” the procedure will give the reached after the total exposure time (“Exp Time”\(\times\)number of frames, if such option is chosen), as well as in each frame.
-Total and per frame limiting magnitudes, as well as the saturation magnitude and sky level in ADU, will be computed.
-If the number of frames is specified, and the sky level exceeds the maximum value given earlier, we suggest to shorten the “Exp Time” and increase the number of frames.
-If “in total” option is chosen, the ETC splits the observation into multiple frames automatically.
-As before, the total time necessary to execute the observations (with overheads) is also computed.
+To calculate an S/N obtained in a certain exposure time, specify the exposure time in seconds.
+There are two options; in total or in one frame (the number of frames must be set in the latter).
+Clicking the “Calculate S/N ratio”button shows an S/N the total exposure time (“Exp Time”\(\times\)number of frames, if such option is chosen) will achieve, as well as in each frame.
+Total and per frame limiting magnitudes, the saturation magnitude and sky level in ADU, will also be computed.
+If the number of frames is specified, and the sky level exceeds the maximum value given earlier, we suggest shortening the “Exp Time” and increase the number of frames.
+If “in total” option is chosen, ETC splits an exposure into multiple frames.
+Again, the total time necessary to complete observations (with overheads) is also computed.

 https://www.naoj.org/cgi-bin/ohc.cgi